pieroproietti/penguins-wardrobe/README.md

 # The methafora

 The methafora consist in a wardrobe, costumes and accessories.

 ![wardorbe](./DOCUMENTATION/images/wardrobe/51616859915_5f8eaabfa4_w.jpg)

-penguins-wardrobe is a repository for costumes andaccessories, managed using Git and organized into directories for costumes, accessories, and documentation.
+penguins-wardrobe is a repository for costumes and accessories, managed using Git and organized into directories for costumes, accessories, and documentation.
 The wardrobe allows for easy organization and consolidation of Linux customizations, making it simple to find and reuse previous work.

 It is possible to dress the CLI system with a beautiful GUI interface, but it can also be used as a server without a GUI.
 This method has proven useful for development and organization